How to Create a Startup

 - Angel and Venture Capital Investors

 Keep in mind, your startup will require different funding sources during different stages of development.
 For example, during the seed stage, bootstrapping or friends and family loans may be the best funding choice.
-However, as your startup becomes more established and reaches the growth stage, venture capital or angel investors are more likely to want to invest.
+However, as your startup becomes more established and reaches the growth stage, a venture capitalist or angel investor are more likely to want to invest.

 That isn’t the only factor you need to consider, however.
 The type of startup you’re operating also plays an important role in determining the right funding source.